Relativistic distorted-wave analysis of the missing-energy spectrum measured with monochromatic $\nu_\mu$-$^{12}$C

 We tackle this problem by employing one-proton emission events generated according to the ED-RMF model as input to a generator's semiclassical cascade.
 The cascade subsequently redistributes the initial $\left(1p\right)$ strength into more complex final states, including $\left(1p1n\right)$, $\left(1pNn\right)$, $\left(2p\right)$, etc. This method has been applied~\cite{PhysRevC.105.054603,PhysRevC.110.054611,f7x5-snmz,Garcia-Marcos:2025dgl} to benchmark cascade models against ROP predictions, as well as to perform studies and comparisons with other neutrino-nucleus scattering data.
 In this work, we employ the NuWro~\cite{PhysRevC.86.015505,PhysRevC.100.015505} intranuclear cascade model to evaluate the effects of inelastic neutron emission in the comparison with the JSNS$^2$ missing-energy measurement.
 To avoid double counting the distortion of the proton by the residual nucleus, we make sure that NuWro only includes inelastic FSI.
 Any elastic FSI introduced by NuWro is discarded, since it is already taken into account by the ED-RMF model.

 \begingroup \endgroup

 We show in Fig.~\ref{fig:by_shells} the cross section obtained from ED-RMF calculation, which considers the nuclear recoil.
 The different terms contributing to this results are separately shown.
-As illustrated in Fig.~\ref{fig:rho} and in Table.~\ref{Table:1}, the largest contribution in the $p$-shell region arises from the $1p_{3/2}$ state with a missing energy corresponding to the neutron separation of $^{12}$C, namely $E_m \approx 18.7$ MeV.
+As illustrated in Fig.~\ref{fig:rho} and in Table~\ref{Table:1}, the largest contribution in the $p$-shell region arises from the $1p_{3/2}$ state with a missing energy corresponding to the neutron separation energy of $^{12}$C, namely $E_m \approx 18.7$ MeV.
 In contrast, the contribution of the neutrons from the $s$ state is much broader, peaking at $E_m \approx 37.0$ MeV.
 The contribution of meson-exchange currents (MEC) is also shown separately in Fig.~\ref{fig:by_shells}.
 This process corresponds to the emission of two nucleons induced by the coupling of the $W$-boson to the two-body MEC in the primary vertex.